 Helpful resources for your Miami to Key West Florida Keys itinerary

 Flying to the Florida Keys

 Key West International Airport (EYW) is the main airport in the Florida Keys.
-You’ll find a steady stream of flights arriving into Key West from all around the state.
+You’ll find a steady stream of flights arriving in Key West from around the state.

-If you are coming from farther distances, you are likely to find more options (and better prices) flying into Miami International Airport (MIA).
+If you are coming from farther distances, you will likely find more options (and better prices) flying into Miami International Airport (MIA).
 It can be a great excuse to start your trip from Miami.

 Insider Tip: It is well worth planning at least one night in Miami.
-Before you book your Florida Keys trip, be sure to take a quick look at my bucket list of things to do in Miami post.
-You’re going to wish that you had a week when you see all the Magic City has to offer.
+Before you book your Florida Keys trip, take a quick look at my bucket list of things to do in Miami post.
+You’ll wish you had a week when you see all the Magic City has to offer.

 Driving to the Florida Keys

 I highly recommend driving to the Florida Keys.
 While the drive from Miami to Key West is about four hours, it’s a quintessential bucket-list road trip with stunning scenery and countless sites along the way.